stormearthandlava/stormearthandlava.github.io/guide/general/faq.md

 *Note: This only applies when talented into {{ site.data.talent.pe }}.*

 ### Q: "Do I use {{ site.data.spell.lvb }} during {{ site.data.talent.se }}?"
-* {{ site.data.talent.se }} does not alter the rotation for the builds that use it during its duration, you will typically behave the same regardless of it being active.
+* {{ site.data.talent.se }} does not alter the rotation for the builds that use it.
+During its duration, you will typically behave the same regardless of it being active.

 ### Q: "What is funnelling?"
+* Funnel means you are utilizing multiple targets to put more damage into a priority target or a boss.
+In Elemental Shaman's case, it can either refer to:
-* Funneling is the act of casting {{ site.data.spell.fs }} on multiple targets in order to generate {{ site.data.talent.lvs }} procs with the intention of increasing your damage on one target.
+  - Casting {{ site.data.spell.fs }} on multiple targets in order to generate {{ site.data.talent.lvs }} procs or {{ site.data.talent.magma_chamber }} Stacks.
+  - Casting {{ site.data.spell.cl }} to generate more Maelstrom in cleave situation then use this maelstrom with {{ site.data.talent.eb }} and {{ site.data.talent.sop }} {{ site.data.spell.lb }}.

 ### Q: "Do you have any recommendation on how to sim and profiles to use while simming?"
 * For a complete guide about Elemental's sim, see [this post]({{ site.baseurl }}{%link blog/_posts/2023-01-02-simming.md %}).